Chriscamaro loves playing sports, modifying cars, and playing video games.

 Tuning your car gives it a sense of character.
 It's putting your signature on the car so that a part of yourself becomes imprinted on it.
 Every sound, every tenth of a second on the strip, every screech of the tires is unique and tells people, "I did that!"
 It gives you pride in doing a good job, and if your vehicle outperforms a factory copy of itself or an inherently superior model, it's like no other feeling in the world.

 A well-balanced car requires a well-balanced tune and when it comes to performance vehicles, tuning the Volumetric Efficiency tables is arguably the best place to start.
 So what is volumetric efficiency and why is it so important to tuners?

-One final note, which is perhaps most important of all.
-The calculated VE value is subsequently used in a ton of other calculations that affect drive-ability and performance, even for MAF equipped cars so it's critical to have a good VE tune, even if it's not being used directly.
+One final note, which is perhaps most important of all; the calculated VE value is subsequently used in a ton of other calculations that affect drivability and performance, even for MAF equipped cars, so it's critical to have a good VE tune, even if it's not being used directly.